amrutham-24/kavacham/mqtt_instr.md

 make changes in it, add wifi ssid, password, PC's IPv4 address,Port 1883 is allowed through the PC firewall.
 ESP32 and PC are on the same Wi-Fi/network.

-In the seconf terminal, hello message will be displayed after showing connection established serial monitor in Arduino IDE will show mqtt message published
+In the second terminal, hello message will be displayed after showing "Esp32 gateway connected" serial monitor in Arduino IDE will show mqtt message published